 "Went to Nigel Thornberry there for a moment."

-- Also in his Fatal Fury review was noticing how Billy Kane has gone from British to Australian.
+- Sage noticing how Billy Kane's accent has gone from British to Australian.
 Sage then breaks into what can be called Gratuitous Australian.

 - He points out that no one would even hear about this game because of how expensive the system, the Neo Geo, was.